GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/week05-discussion.md

 ---

 > **Reply from Hannah Blake:**
-> Hi Gabrielle,
+> Hi Gabrielle, great post!
->
-> Great post!
 I really liked how you connected hypothesis testing to project management—it made the topic feel much more real-world and applicable.
 Your examples were super clear, especially the one about measuring compliance after cybersecurity training.
+>
 > I also thought your point about focusing on performance improvements instead of just completion rates was really smart.
 Have you ever had a situation where the data didn’t support what was expected?
 It’d be interesting to see how hypothesis testing could guide next steps in that case.
 > Thanks for sharing such a thoughtful perspective!